SabotagePerformanceAppraisals/seattle-scrum/_pages/coaching.md

 ![MJ-agile-coach](assets/images/MJ.png){: height="130px" width="130px" .align-right}

-> In the early 2000s I was a developer in a small company that had learned a lot about doing
+> In the early 2000s (after a couple decades of waterfall) I was a developer in a small company that had learned a lot about doing
 > Scrum and the related technical practices.
 We discovered one of our product customers was a local
 > organization with multiple teams struggling to do Scrum.
 So we visited them, observed how they
 > worked, mob programmed with them, and eventually made some subtle suggestions that seemed to make